csci-1301/csci-1301.github.io/lectures/070_object_oriented_contd/readme.md

     | `bool`        | `false`           |
     | `char`        | `'\0'`            |

 - Remember, `null` is the value of a reference-type variable that refers to "nothing" - it does not contain the location of any object at all.
-You can't do anything with a reference variable containing `null`.
+You cannot do anything with a reference variable containing `null`.

 #### A class we will use for subsequent examples